slaide/c-rt/readme.md

 ### Compilation

 This project mainly uses makefile for building.
-There is a [branch](https://github.com/slaide/c-rt/tree/cmake-build) that uses CMake instead.
+There is a [branch][cmake-branch] that uses CMake instead.
 It lags behind the main branch a bit, but has build feature parity.

 This project works on MacOS/ARM64 and Linux/x64 (it requires a GPU with vulkan support on Linux).
 The build script detects the host OS, so the quickest way to compile is to just run `make` in the project root, which puts the executable and other required files into the `bin` subdirectory.
 This project has the following build-time dependencies:
 - A version of the clang compiler that supports the gnu2x standard.